zzdtravel

 California Science Center

-California Science Center-November 2024
+California Science Center-December 2024

 Top billing at the Science Center goes to the Space Shuttle Endeavour, one of only four space shuttles nationwide, but there's plenty else to see at this large, multistory, multimedia museum filled with buttons to push, lights to switch on and knobs to pull.
 A simulated earthquake and a giant techno-doll named Tess bring out the kid in everyone.
 Admission is free, but special exhibits, experiences and IMAX movies cost extra.